dtaht/blog-cerowrt/content/post/oldest_active_queue_first.md

 I project a nearly infinite number of attempts to get this more right, by lots of folk, eventually.

-# Oldest Active Queue First
+# Oldest Active Station Queue First

 The fq bit in fq_codel has one flaw - if the total service time for all stations exceeds the sparse packet interval, then that station goes to the back